-It was recently brought to my attention, that I see dieting in a completely different way to just about anyone else in my life; I’d been told that diet is a bad word and a bad practice.
+It was recently brought to my attention that I view dieting in a completely different way to just about anyone else in my life; I’d always been told that diet is a bad word and a bad practice.
 Of course around this time of year, you tend to see more people signing up for gym memberships and discussing their weight- and like just about everyone else, I’d decided to go back to the diet I was on during the summer… an idea that the people around me completely misunderstood.

 A diet should never be punishment or deprivation of the things you like, it should act as a way to regulate and control your eating habits

 The definition of dieting that I’d been living by, is that a diet is simply transforming and regulating your eating habits and portion sizes.
 Unlike the textbook definition, this one is much less specific.
 Rather than it just being about losing weight, I believe people can use dieting to change or maintain weight, as well as making more health beneficial choices.
 A diet should never be a punishment, or a way of depriving yourself of the things you like and enjoy; it should act as a way to take control of your eating/drinking habits.
 I tend to crave unhealthy snacks late at night more than anything else, and rather than eating huge amounts whenever I please (which wouldn’t be beneficial to my long term health), I use dieting to manage how much I snack per day and how I can substitute my cravings for similar, healthier alternatives.
 This way, I can be healthy and eat all the things I like.